 Black SummeRs

-This anthology of essays and poems from diverse, Black Detroiters explores themes of historical racial trauma, gentrification, urban sanctuary, homophobia, equal access to outdoor spaces, community empowerment, and resilience.
-The stories can be used to unpack how the experience of racism can shape even the most innocuous, joyous, and universal of human experiences, including the “carefree” days of summer.
+In this collection of essays and poems from Black Detroiters, writers explore themes of historical racial trauma, gentrification, urban sanctuary, homophobia, equal access to outdoor spaces, community empowerment, and resilience.
+Ranging in ages from 16 - 74, these children and grandchildren of The Great Migration describe how racism continues to shape even the most universal of human experiences—the “carefree” days of summer.

 Disciplines: Sociology, African American Studies, Literature, Civil Rights, American History, Urban Studies